If a teeth damage injury has set you back, we'll help you move forward

 If you have suffered teeth damage as a result of an accident or substandard dental treatment, you may be eligible to make a compensation claim.

 If you decide to make a teeth damage claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 For information on teeth damage symptoms and treatment, visit: dental treatment (nhs.uk).